Oxid15/cascade/cascade/docs/source/tutorials/tutorials.rst

             # Here you can do anything
             return item

-Here we build a pipeline and augment our data using padding.
+Here we build a pipeline.

+.. skip: next

 .. code-block:: python